Legal Blog

 Three Tips For Your Job Applications – Reflections of a Personal Injury Lawyer

 Lots of people send us job applications and lots of them really do it wrong.
 What are we looking for from a job applicant?
-We want leaders who have demonstrated character and a willingness to […]
+We want leaders who have demonstrated character and a willingness to serve others; including their teammates.
+We want people who will provide our severely injury clients extraordinary service during the most […]

 Lessons from My Team Mates: Three Characteristics of Winning Teams

 My team mates on the American International College Yellow Jackets hockey team taught me everything I know about team work.
 They taught me that great teams have three characteristics that contribute to their success.
-Just […]
+Just like in my professional life, it’s not about being the biggest or the fastest, it’s about how well you work […]

 One simple tip to protect you and your family in the event of a serious car crash

 Picture this.
 A young man is seriously injured in a car crash.
 Doctors operate to repair his multiple broken bones.
 He is making gains as he starts his rehabilitation in the hospital.
-While his medical […]
+While his medical team has mentioned that he will be discharged, they arrive one day and tell him that he will be discharged […]